 “The World Bank has immense knowledge in the climate change area, which is useful in the evaluation and further development of the project proposals received from the various line ministries, to ensure they are in line with the climate change strategy.
 At the same time, they contribute to strengthening the knowledge and capacity on climate change issues in the civil service of Bangladesh.”

-Facts: the Bangladesh Climate Change Resilience Fund
+The Bangladesh Climate Change Resilience Fund

-The Bangladesh Climate Change Resilience Fund (BCCRF) is a multi donor trust fund established by Sweden, Denmark, the United Kingdom and the EU in 2010, together with the Government of Bangladeshd the World Bank.
+The Bangladesh Climate Change Resilience Fund (BCCRF) is a multi donor trust fund established by Sweden, Denmark, the United Kingdom and the EU in 2010, together with the Government of Bangladesh and the World Bank.
 Later, Switzerland agreed to provide funding.
 To date, donors have contributed USD 125 million to the fund.

 The aim is to contribute to the implementation of Bangladesh’s Climate Change Strategy and Action Plan.
 The Climate Change Resilience Fund is managed by the World Bank and is a complement to Bangladesh’s own national fund for climate change adaptation.